 I believe we live in the greatest country on earth.

-I I don't know why there's gotta be some legal minds that can put something together with with everything that we see uh going on around us, it's very disturbing and I don't see I don't see an end to it.
+I don't know why there's got to be some legal minds that can put something together with everything that we see going on around this.

-And the only way that this country is going to go forward is one is if we all believe that it's a fair fair election, regardless of the winner.
+And the only way that this country is going to go forward is one is if we all believe that it's a fair election, regardless of the winner.

-Let me ask you a question.
+Let me ask you a question, an honest question.

 Okay.